 - Not every variety and hybrid can fit.

 It is important to emphasize.
-Every plant grows upwards, no matter how it looks like, and tomatoes are no exception.
+Every plant grows upwards, no matter how it looks, and tomatoes are no exception.
 Therefore, it is impossible to use varieties that have thick and fragile shoots and large heavy fruits – the branches will break underweight.

 Step by step to growing tomatoes upside down

 When selecting a location, sufficient space should be left around the bucket so that when the bucket is hung, the tomato can grow evenly during growth.
 This will allow all parts of the plant to be exposed to the sun, and far better airflow, thus reducing the possibility of disease from fungal diseases.

 To create a garden, choose deep pots with a sturdy metal handle; plastic handles could loosen underweight.
 If you use old buckets that have a rag, you can later plant a smaller plant in that area, such as basil, which blends well with tomatoes.
 The size of the pot will determine the variety of tomatoes that will be grown in it, but the ones whose fruits are the size of a nut are the most successful.

 Guides for growing tomatoes upside down

 - The necessary materials for making the garden are a pot with a metal handle, drill, special piercer, solid cloth, scissors, carabiner, seedlings – tomato and basil, gloves, and quality soil.